Affected programs & services

 All building permit application forms can be found online.

 For those who cannot complete applications with through digital process, completed permit applications can be dropped off at the customer service window at 31-30 Fort St. where it will be collected and processed by our Permit Technicians.
-Please note that office staff members are not available for in-person customer service support.

 Due to COVID-19, you may not register for a buffer zone in person.
 Buffer zone applications must be received through one of the following options: